dojo/docs/developer/design/builder.rst

 		},{
 			name:acme,
 			location:"./acme/lib"
-		}]
+		}],
 		deps:["main"]
 	}

-Remember the dojo loader will simply ignore the ``basePath`` property; it is only meaningful to the build system.
 This configuration may be used to load the application, maybe something like this in the <head> element in ~/dev/acme/main.html.

 .. code-block :: html